emilyannemoses/blog/_posts/2019-06-02-vocabulary.md

         Bits represent a binary digit.
 8 bits are equal to 1 byte.
         <br><br>
         A binary number looks something like this:
         10011101 - there are eight columns and in each column is a 0 or a 1.
-Each column has a numerical value that we can use to tell what real number it is.
+Each column has a numerical value that we can use to calculate what integer it is.
         <br><br>
         128 | 64 &nbsp;| 32 &nbsp;| 16 &nbsp;&nbsp;|&nbsp; 8 &nbsp;|&nbsp; 4 &nbsp;| 2 &nbsp;| 1<br>
         &nbsp;1&nbsp;&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;0&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;0&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;1&nbsp;&nbsp;&nbsp;|&nbsp;1&nbsp;&nbsp;&nbsp;|&nbsp;1&nbsp;&nbsp;&nbsp;|&nbsp;0&nbsp;&nbsp;|&nbsp;1